supernav-iconJoin Us at AWS re:Invent 2024

 2. Develop an Access Management Policy

 After establishing your access control matrix and understanding the current access permissions within your organization, you can draft your access management policy.
+This policy will serve as the foundation for how your organization handles user access moving forward.

-3. Begin an Access Review Process
+3. Begin a User Access Review Process

 • Is the user’s access to the system or service appropriate based on their role?